gustarlz/chatbot-vetric-python/README.md

-# Vetric - Chatbot com Python e Google API
+# Vetric - Chatbot with Python and Google API

 ![Demonstração do Chatbot Vetric](demo.gif)